Indiana Jones and the Last Crusade: Development

-Boam's February 23, 1988 rewrite utilized many of Connery's comic suggestions.
+Boam's February 23, 1988, rewrite used many of Connery's comic suggestions.
 It included the prologue that was eventually filmed; because of the mixed response to Empire of the Sun, which was about a young boy, Lucas had to convince Spielberg to show Indiana as a boy.
 Spielberg—who was later awarded the Distinguished Eagle Scout Award—had the idea of making Indiana a Boy Scout.
 The 1912 prologue as seen in the film refers to events in the lives of Indiana's creators.
 When Indiana cracks the bullwhip to defend himself against a lion, he accidentally lashes and scars his chin.
 Ford gained this scar in a car accident as a young man.
 Indiana taking his nickname from his pet Alaskan Malamute is a reference to the character being named after Lucas's dog.
 The train carriage Indiana enters is named "Doctor Fantasy's Magic Caboose", which was the name producer Frank Marshall used when performing magic tricks.
 Spielberg suggested the idea, Marshall came up with the false-bottomed box through which Indiana escapes, and production designer Elliott Scott suggested the trick be done in a single, uninterrupted shot.
 Spielberg intended the shot of Henry with his umbrella—after he causes the bird strike on the German plane—to evoke Ryan's Daughter.
 Indiana's mother, named Margaret in this version, dismisses Indiana when he returns home with the Cross of Coronado, while his father is on a long-distance call.
 Walter Chandler of the Chandler Foundation features, but is not the main villain; he plunges to his death in the tank.
 Elsa introduces Indiana and Brody to a large Venetian family that knows Henry.
 Leni Riefenstahl appears at the Nazi rally in Berlin.
 Vogel is beheaded by the traps guarding the Grail.
 Kemal tries to blow up the Grail Temple during a comic fight in which gunpowder is repeatedly lit and extinguished.
 Elsa shoots Henry, then dies drinking from the wrong Grail, and Indiana rescues his father from falling into the chasm while grasping for the Grail.
 Boam's revision of March 1 showed Henry causing the seagulls to strike the plane, and has Henry saving Indiana at the end.

-Between an undated "Amblin" revision and a rewrite by Tom Stoppard (under the pen name Barry Watson) dated May 8, 1988, further changes were made.
+During an undated "Amblin Entertainment" revision and a rewrite by Tom Stoppard (under the pen name Barry Watson) dated May 8, 1988, further changes were made.
 Stoppard polished most of the dialogue, and created the "Panama Hat" character to link the prologue's segments featuring the young and adult Indianas.
 The Venetian family is cut.
 Kemal is renamed Kazim and now wants to protect the grail rather than find it.
 Chandler is renamed Donovan.
 The scene of Brody being captured is added.
 Vogel now dies in the tank, while Donovan shoots Henry and then drinks from the false grail, and Elsa falls into the chasm.
 The Grail trials are expanded to include the stone-stepping and leap of faith.